 An infant or young child with diabetes insipidus may have the following signs and symptoms:

 When to see a doctor

-Gestational diabetes insipidus.
-Gestational diabetes insipidus is rare and occurs only during pregnancy and when an enzyme made by the placenta — the system of blood vessels and other tissue that allows the exchange of nutrients and waste products between a mother and her baby — destroys ADH in the mother.
+- Gestational diabetes insipidus.
+Gestational diabetes insipidus is rare.
+It occurs only during pregnancy when an enzyme made by the placenta destroys ADH in the mother.

-Nephrogenic diabetes insipidus that's present at or shortly after birth usually has a genetic cause that permanently alters the kidneys' ability to concentrate the urine.
+Nephrogenic diabetes insipidus that's present at or shortly after birth usually has an inherited (genetic) cause that permanently changes the kidneys' ability to concentrate urine.
 Nephrogenic diabetes insipidus usually affects males, though women can pass the gene on to their children.

 - Dry mouth